MyInvictIA/yolov8-streamlit-fireant-tracking/README.md

 <!--3.
 Install Git LFS: `sudo apt install git-lfs`
 4. Initialize Git LFS: `git lfs install`
 5. Pull the LFS files: `git lfs pull`-->
-3. Launch the app: `docker-compose -f ./docker-compose.yml up -d`
+3. Launch the app: `docker compose -f ./docker-compose.yml up -d`
 4. And if you want to sync changes in real-time: `docker-compose -f .\docker-compose.yml watch`
 5. Open a browser and get into the following URL for the Web App: `http://localhost:8501`
 6. Open a browser and get into the following URL for the API: `http://localhost:8000/docs`